melanie-edgell/melanie-edgell/README.md

 ## Hi there, my name is Mel and am an Engineering Physics student at the University of British Columbia 👋

-🔭 I am currently working on developing my personal Portfolio.
+🔭 I am currently working on developing my personal portfolio.

 🌱 Through my classes, I am learning software construction in CPEN 221.